qbzzt/etherdocs/startingout/readme.md

 To send messages to the contract you need to have an identity with [ether](https://ethereum.org/eth/#what-is-ether-eth) to pay for processing and sign the transaction.
-Use `provider.getSigner()` to get the current signer identity from the wallet (MetaMask or one of the competing crypto wallets).
+Use `provider.getSigner()` to get the current signer identity from the wallet (MetaMask or any other crypto wallet).

 ```javascript
 		provider.getSigner()